-Orca Running is going carbon neutral in 2022.
+Orca Running went carbon neutral in 2022.
 We’ll be adding more information here about how we define our carbon footprint and what we are doing to reduce and offset it.
+View our most recent carbon offset certificate from Native Energy.

 There is no running on a dead planet.